iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 - `FilterableProductTable`

-The top level component receives the products array and is responsible for calling all the components for this info:
+The top level component receives the products array and is responsible for calling all the components with this info:

 ```jsx
 function FilterableProductTable({ products }: { products: any }) {